emeriker/GAN-Project/README.md

 - Open the 'main' notebook and set the 'data_dir' variable to the directory containing 'targets'

-- Run the whole notebook
+- Run the whole notebook (main.pynb)
 - Done !